vgadodia/school-instagram-scraper/README.md

 pip install opencv-python
 ```

 Lastly, before you run the code, make sure you change all the file paths in the code to fit your directories/folders in your computer.
-Then run:
+Then run
 ```
 python instagram-scraper.py
 ```